Start9Labs/documentation/site/source/user-manual/service-guides/lightning/bluewallet.rst

 BlueWallet
 ----------

-.. note:: This guide assumes you have already setup LNbits as per :ref:`this guide <connecting-lnbits>`.
+.. note:: This guide assumes you have already setup LNbits as per :ref:`this guide <connecting-lnbits>` with **LND** as your underlying node.

+.. warning:: This will not work with CLN as your underlying node!

 #.
 Bluewallet requires that we use the LnbHub extension in order to connect to LNbits.